ReleasePlanner/RP-ReleasePlanner-Web/portal/docs/DOCUMENTATION_GUIDE.md

 **Q: How do I implement toolbars?**
 A: Use CalendarToolbar as template with view/filter/sort → See: `CALENDAR_TOOLBAR_ENHANCEMENT.md`

+**Q: How do I improve the navigation menu?**
+A: See the Navigation enhancement documentation with icons and active indicators → See: `NAVIGATION_MENU_ENHANCEMENT.md`

 **Q: What's the project architecture?**
 A: Feature-based modules with hooks and utils